Unraveling Responsiveness of Chained BFT Consensus with Network Delay: MDP Modeling

 The MDP modeling includes four fundamental components: $\langle S, A, P, R \rangle$.
 In the context of chained BFT protocols, $S$ is a set of all possible states that denote the current status of the chaining blocks and affect the decision-making process. $A$ is the set of all possible actions that can be taken by the agent, \ie, the adversary.
 The actions alter the state of the chaining blocks and determine the corresponding rewards. $P$ corresponds to the transition probability function, which represents the likelihood of moving from one state to another based on the action. $R$ reflects the benefits or penalties incurred by the system as a result of the transition.
 The reward is not the incentives obtained by nodes participating in consensus, but rather the reward of terms in calculating the metrics.
 The reward is essential in guiding the policy search toward actions that yield the most favorable outcomes.

-Modeling chained BFT protocols (\ie, state and action space) presents several challenges.
+{Building on the linearization and binary search construction from Sapirshtein et al. [21], we make targeted adaptations to fit chained BFT’s characteristics, addressing the mismatch between PoW-oriented MDP designs and BFT’s deterministic logic.} Specifically, modeling chained BFT protocols (\ie, state and action space) presents several challenges.
 First, it demands an accurate abstraction of the protocol, stripping away irrelevant details that do not influence the two metrics while accounting for all possible malicious behaviors.
 Second, the size of the state and action spaces must be carefully managed to ensure the model remains computationally solvable.
-Finally, the MDP model must be flexible enough to accommodate multiple chained BFT protocols, further complicating its design.
-In the following, we describe how moderate simplifications enable the development of a general MDP model for chained BFT protocols without compromising metric accuracy.
+Finally, the MDP model must be flexible enough to accommodate multiple chained BFT protocols, further complicating its design. {To this end, we abstract and simplify the protocols, constraining the adversary’s actions to construct tractable MDP models for different chained BFT protocols, while preserving the accuracy of the results.}